klargdev/IaC-ERD-Backend/README.md

 ---

+> **Security:**
+> Elasticsearch, Kibana, and TheHive are now secured with self-signed TLS/SSL certificates by default.
+You will access them via `https://` URLs.
+Your browser will warn you about the self-signed certificate; you can safely proceed or add the CA certificate to your trusted store for a better experience.

+---

 ## ✨ Features
 - **One-command deployment**: Run `./deploy.sh` to provision a full EDR backend stack.
 - **Prerequisite checks**: Script verifies Python 3, Ansible, sshpass, and openssl are installed, and prints install instructions if not.